 The paper part also contains a record of any relevant offences of which the holder has been convicted, the date of the conviction and the sentence imposed in respect of it.

-If changes to the licence are needed both parts of the licence must be returned to us to be amended.
+If changes to the licence are needed both parts of the license must be returned to us to be amended.

 As a personal licence holder, you have a duty to notify us of any changes to your circumstances.

-You must notify us of a change to your name or address as soon as possible.
+You must notify us of a change to your name and address as soon as possible.
 Failure to do so constitutes an offence which is punishable by a maximum fine of £2500.

 The fee for a change of name or address is £10.50 and you must return both parts of your licence for amendment.

 Lost or stolen licences

 Where a personal licence is lost, stolen, damaged or destroyed, the holder may apply to us for a copy of the licence.
 The fee is £10.50.